User Guide: OONI Probe Mobile App

 If you opt in to sharing crash reports with us, you will share information that is essential for identifying bugs and improving the performance of the OONI Probe app.
 These crash reports include information about why and how a specific OONI Probe function failed to work as expected.

-You can opt out of publishing your OONI Probe test results and/or sharing crash reports with us by disabling the relevant settings.
+You can opt out of sharing crash reports with us by disabling the relevant setting.

 OONI backend proxy